zoemartin01/ssh-agent-inject/README.md

 The `ssh-agent-inject` command runs on the host and

-* watches Docker for containers having the `com.ensody.ssh-agent-inject` label
+* watches Docker for containers having the `inject-ssh-agent` label
 * copies the embedded `ssh-agent-pipe` binary into those containers
 * runs `ssh-agent-pipe` within each container via `docker exec`
 * connects to the host's ssh-agent (one connection per container)